seth-git/atomicglobalmin/trunk/readme.txt

 [3] Call, S. T.; Boldyrev, A. I., Zubarev, D. Y. Global Minimum Structure Searches via Particle Swarm Optimization.
 J. Comput.
 Chem.
 2007, 28, 1177-1186.

+H. Disclaimer

+Note that while developers of this product strive to write high quality software, bugs do happen occasionally.
+If you find bugs, please report them.
+Also, this software needs more unit tests.
+If you can help write these by modifying unit.cc, that would be helpful.

+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

 II.
 Input file formats and optimization of random algorithm parameters

 This section discusses the parameters in the input file and techniques for setting them.
 Knowing how to set parameters optimally can influence the performance of each algorithm.
 While setting these parameters takes practice, examples are provided.
 Also, some of the more important parameters can be set for you automatically by the program.